gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 The Library accepts as a gift a crate containing a photo album, a manila folder full of documents and type-written letters, and a box of glass plate negatives.
 An archivist [creates a new accession](#add-a-new-accession-to-the-accessions-table), number `1234`, and labels the crate with that number.
 The curator determines that of all the items, the letters are of most immediate interest because they were written by someone for whom the Library often receives requests for information.

-Since it could be quite a while before a volunteer becomes available to scan and OCR the letters, the curator assigns an archivist to create an index for them, a task that should only take an hour or so.
+Since it could be quite a while before a volunteer becomes available to scan and OCR the letters, the curator assigns an archivist to create an index for them.

 Upon receiving this assignment, the archivist: